Game of Thrones: Music

 Ramin Djawadi composed the Game of Thrones score.

 Ramin Djawadi composed the series's music.
 The first season's soundtrack, written about ten weeks before the series's premiere, was published by Varèse Sarabande in June 2011.
 Soundtrack albums for subsequent seasons have been released, with tracks by the National, the Hold Steady and Sigur Rós.
 Djawadi composed reoccurring themes for each of the major houses and some main characters.
-Some themes evolved over time.
+Some themes evolved.
 Daenerys Targaryen's theme was simple and became more complex after each season.
 At first, her theme was played by a single instrument, a cello, and Djawadi later incorporated more instruments into it.
 Djawadi was nominated twice for a Grammy Award for Best Score Soundtrack for Visual Media for his work on the show.
 In addition to the originally scored music, Columbia Records released the For the Throne: Music Inspired by the HBO Series Game of Thrones companion album on April 26, 2019.

 Language

-The Westerosi characters of Game of Thrones speak British-accented English, often (but not consistently) with the accent of the English region corresponding to the character's Westerosi region.
+The Westerosi characters of Game of Thrones speak British-accented English, often (though not consistently) reflecting the accents of particular regions of England corresponding to their fictional Westerosi regions, continuing a broader historical fantasy convention of portraying characters in pre-modern settings with British accents.
 The Northerner Eddard Stark speaks in actor Sean Bean's native northern accent, and the southern lord Tywin Lannister speaks with a southern accent, while characters from Dorne speak English with a Spanish accent.
 Characters foreign to Westeros often have a non-British accent.

 Although the common language of Westeros is represented as English, the producers charged conlanger David J. Peterson with constructing Dothraki and Valyrian languages based on the few words in the novels.
 Before production, Peterson wrote 300 pages of Dothraki language material, including translation and word function.
 Dothraki and Valyrian dialogue is often subtitled in English.
 Language-learning company Duolingo began offering courses in High Valyrian in 2017, of which 1.2 million people signed up for between 2017 and 2020.